 - Sicily: Italy’s a pretty diverse place, a fact which becomes more apparent while visiting places like Sicily, Italy’s southern island and the “toe” to its “boot”.
 There are historic cities and beaches here too, plus Mt Etna, but the island adds its own distinct Sicilian touch to things.
 Places to start with here include Catania, Taormina, and Palermo.

-You can experience an incredible amount of things traveling through Italy in 10 days.
+And there you have it – the ultimate Italy itinerary.
+As you can see you can experience an incredible amount of things traveling through Italy in 10 days.
 So much so that you won’t want to leave by the end of it, but that’s always the hardest part of travel, isn’t it?